Scholar · Teacher · Writer

 Executive Board Member

-Contributing strategic oversight to national research and pedagogical supports for developmental writing programs[cite: 2].
+Contributing strategic oversight to national research and pedagogical support for developmental writing programs.

 Get in Touch

-I welcome opportunities for professional academic collaboration, panel inquiries, or inquiries regarding basic writing program models[cite: 2].
+I welcome opportunities for professional academic collaboration, panel inquiries, and discussions about basic writing program models, adult literacy, and equity-centered pedagogy.